 Carrying visible knives

-But some Canadian cities have taken it upon themselves to regulate the carrying of knives on their streets.
-In Calgary and Airdrie in Alberta, for example, the cities have a public behaviour bylaw that prohibits carrying visible knives under punishment of a fine.
-The same bylaws deal with fighting, spitting, urinating, and defecating in public.
-These bylaws go beyond the criminal code prohibitions on concealed weapons, banning the open carrying of knives whether they’re fixed bladed and carried in a sheath.
+However, some Canadian cities have taken it upon themselves to regulate the carrying of knives on their streets.
+In Calgary and Airdrie in Alberta, for example, the cities have a public behaviour bylaw that prohibits carrying visible knives under the punishment of a fine.

-In Brandon, Manitoba, the city has a bylaw banning the carrying of an unconcealed knife longer than seven centimetres.
-The bylaw makes exceptions for hunters and fishermen and chefs and allows for the transport of knives from stores after purchase or to repair shops for sharpening.
-It also makes exceptions for people with knives that are “required as part of one religious faith or forms part of one ceremonial attire.”
+In Brandon, Manitoba, the city has a bylaw banning carrying an unconcealed knife longer than seven centimetres.
+The bylaw makes exceptions for hunters, fishermen, and chefs and allows for transporting knives from stores after purchase or to repair shops for sharpening.

 (Source: Statistics Canada)